runtimeverification/verified-smart-contracts/deposit/README.md

+_**[DEPRECATED: The result in this directory is outdated.
+The deposit contract has been reimplemented in Solidity and reverified.
+The latest result can be found at https://github.com/runtimeverification/deposit-contract-verification.]**_

 *2020-01-21*

-# End-to-End Formal Verification of Ethereum 2.0 Deposit Contract
+# End-to-End Formal Verification of Ethereum 2.0 Deposit Contract _(Vyper Implementation)_

 This directory provides the result of our end-to-end formal verification of the Ethereum 2.0 [deposit contract].